 Hello fellow readers, Last week, I enjoyed a visit with facilitators of a recently installed memorial garden at Father John’s Animal House, a no-kill rescue facility in Lafayette, NJ.
-My colleague and dear friend Marty of Three Seasons Garden Design volunteered to create the planting plan for the garden.
+My colleague and dear friend Marty of Three Seasons Garden Design volunteered to create the garden planting plan.

-I was a little apprehensive about the timing of the visit, given the proximity to helping Miss Ellie go home just two weeks before.
-But it proved heartwarming to learn of such a fantastic organization who not only considers the physical care of the animals they rescue but their emotional care as well.
+I was a little apprehensive about the visit’s timing, given the proximity to helping Miss Ellie go home just two weeks before.
+But it proved heartwarming to learn of such a fantastic organization that considers the physical care of the animals they rescue and their emotional care.

 “We are constantly having conversations with people who have lost pets.
 Either people are looking for a new pet or wishing to make donations of items from their pet,” Garrett explained.
 “Many ask if there is a place they can put a pet’s name or that of a loved one.”